ThDegen/AI-Real-Image-Classification/README.md

 >
 > Answer:

-For unit testing, we utilized the pytest framework combined with FastAPI's TestClient to ensure individual components functioned correctly.
+For unit testing, we utilized the pytest framework, which combined with FastAPI's TestClient ensures that individual components functioned correctly.
 We implemented test cases that verified our API endpoints, specifically the /predict route, returned the correct HTTP status codes and valid JSON structures containing the expected probability and prediction labels.
-For load testing, we employed the Locust framework to evaluate the system's performance under stress.
+For load testing, we employed the Locust framework in order to evaluate the system's performance under stress.
 We created a custom locustfile that defined a simulated user capable of generating dummy image data in memory and sending concurrent POST requests to our model.
 Results of our testing can be found here:
 ![Image1](reports/figures/q25.png)

 ### Question 26